SophiaBhoria7/Reflectra/README.md

 ## Reflection History

-Your reflection history is stored in the session and can be accessed by clicking the "View Reflection Journey" button.
+Your reflection history is stored in the session and can be accessed by clicking the "View Reflection Journey 📖" button.
 This allows you to:

 * **Review Past Entries**: Read through your previous reflections.
 * **Privacy**: Your history is private and resets when you refresh the page.